 How to Choose the Right Hemp Seed Oil

 Whether you’re using a tincture or a soft chew, look for a hemp seed oil product that contains 100% pure hemp seed oil.
-You might also want to consider a product with other natural ingredients — such as glucosamine or turmeric — for even more anti-inflammatory benefits, such as relief from stiff, sore joints.
+You might also want to consider a product with other natural ingredients — such as glucosamine or turmeric — for even more benefits, such as help with sore joints.